PF

 Instructions

-4. 4Cover and bake in preheated oven for 15 minutes.
-Spoon remaining sauce over each breast and bake uncovered for a further 10 minutes, or until the chicken is cooked through and juices are no longer pink.
+4. 4Cover the baking dish with foil and bake at 400°F for 15 minutes.
+Remove foil, spoon the remaining sauce over each breast, and bake uncovered for 10 minutes more, until the internal temperature reaches 165°F and juices run clear.

 Nutrition — Per Serving